magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 ![layout_for_cms_page_link dataset view on GUI]({{site.baseurl}}common/images/mtf_repository_layout-for-cms-page-link.png)

-The repository for these three cases could look as the following:
+The repository for these cases looks as the following:

 {% highlight xml %}
 <?xml version="1.0" ?>